davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 Although this service parameter is intended to reduce trust anchor mismatches, mismatches may still occur in some scenarios.
 Clients and servers MUST continue to implement the provisions described in {{retry-mechanism}}, even when using this service parameter.

-# ACME Extension

-This section extends ACME {{!RFC8555}} to be able to issue certificate paths, each with an associated CertificatePropertyList by defining a new media type in {{media-type}}.

-When an ACME server processes an order object, it MAY issue multiple certification paths, each with an associated Trust Anchor Identifier.
-The ACME server encodes each certification path using the application/pem-certificate-chain-with-properties format, defined in {{media-type}}).
-Note this format is required to form a complete certification path.
-The CA MUST return a result that may be verified by relying parties without path building {{?RFC4158}}.

-The ACME server provides additional results to the client with the link relation header fields described in {{Section 7.4.2 of !RFC8555}}.
-When fetching certificates, the ACME client includes application/pem-certificate-chain-with-properties in its Accept header to indicate it supports the new format.
-Unlike the original mechanism described in {{RFC8555}}, these certification paths do not require heuristics to be used.
-Instead, the server uses the associated Trust Anchor Identifiers to select a path when requested.

-When the ACME client wishes to renew any of the certification paths issued in this order, it repeats this process to renew each path concurrently.
-Thus this extension is suitable when the CA is willing to issue and renew all paths together.
-It may not be appropriate if the paths have significantly different processing times or lifetimes.
-Future enhancements to ACME may be defined to address these cases, e.g. by allowing the ACME client to make independent orders.

 # Media Type

 A certification path with its associated CertificationPropertyList may be represented in a PEM {{!RFC7468}} structure in a file of type "application/pem-certificate-chain-with-properties".
 Files of this type MUST use the strict encoding and MUST NOT include explanatory text.
 The ABNF {{!RFC5234}} for this format is